 The government has since introduced 'interim solutions' for public sector schemes to pay full inflationary increases on GMPS for those reaching the State Pension Age (SPA) to ensure that members continue to receive full inflationary increases on the combined public sector scheme and State pensions.
-This applied to those reaching SPA between 6 April 2016 and 5 April 2021.
-The Government has also indicated that it is committed to continuing to compensate all members of public sector pension schemes reached SAP after 5 April 2021.
+This applied to those reaching SPA on or after 6 April 2016.

-On 7 October 2020 MHCLG consulted on proposed solutions to compensate members reaching SPA after 5 April 2021 which focused on making further extensions to GMP indexation followed by ultimate conversion or indefinite indexation as a permanent solutions for public sector pension schemes.
-The expectation is that full indexation will extend until at least April 2024 with conversion to be brought in as a longer term option.
+On 7 October 2020 MHCLG (now DLUHC) consulted on proposed solutions to compensate members reaching SPA after 5 April 2021 which focused on making further extensions to GMP indexation followed by ultimate conversion or indefinite indexation as a permanent solutions for public sector pension schemes.
+The Government announced on 23 March 2021 that it would compensate members in line with full indexation for members whose SPA is on or after 06 April, 2016.

 The rate of which GMP was accrued, and the date it is payable, is different for men and women.
 On 26 October 2018 the High Court ruled in the Lloyds Bank case that equalisation for the effect of unequal GMPs is required.
 On 20 November 2020 the High Court ruled on the equalisation for GMPs of historic transfers out of the three largest Lloyds Banking Group pension schemes.
 The judgement requires all transfers between 17 May 1990 and 5 April 1997 with GMPs to be equalised.
 Schemes will be expected to pay a top-up to the receiving scheme with interest at Bank base rate +1%.
-At this point in time, it is unknown if there will be a blanket exemption on the application of this ruling to public sector schemes.
-The Pension Actuaries have not made any allowance for a potential liability resulting from this ruling in the accounting figures for this financial year.
+At this point in time, the Government has not indicated an approach to rectifying this The Pension Actuaries have not made any allowance for a potential liability resulting from this ruling in the accounting figures for this financial year.